 Another idyllic setting to finish with, by the traditional Cycladic settlement of Diakofti (with its classic whitewashed houses with blue-painted balconies and window-frames).
 Agios Ioannis is sandy and shallow, with a unique view of the island of Delos.
 It’s perfect for a quieter swim, whilst still having all the facilities you could need, including traditional tavernas, and there is a rail for easy access for visitors with disabilities.
 At the far end of the beach is the Agios Ioannis Diakoftis chapel, after which the beach was named.

-No wonder Mykonos’ best-known beaches have earned celebrity status.
-And best of all, many are close enough to hop between.
+No wonder so many of Mykonos’ beaches have earned celebrity status.
+And to top it all, many are close enough to hop between.
 Or you could choose a different beach style every day.
-There’s something different to love about each of them.
+There’s something unique to love about each of them.